ykotturi/socialmedia-feedback-workshop/README.md

 <div id="info"></div>

-## Workshop overview and goals
+## Workshop overview

-This workshop is intended for crafters, makers, or product designers, for how to get effective feedback from your social media and ultimately grow your small business.
+This workshop is for crafters, makers, or product designers, for how to get effective feedback from your social media and ultimately grow your small business.

 This workshop is intended for those who do not have a formal background in design or the arts (i.e. "amateur designers"), however, we welcome those with any background (self-taught, formal training, no training).

-Pariticipants will be asked to reflect on and share their unique experiences as crafter, designers, makers.
-Workshop activities will involve a series of individual reflections and group-based worked.
+Workshop activities will involve a series of individual reflections and group-based worked, where pariticipants will be asked to reflect on and share their unique experiences as crafters, designers, makers.
 Participants will be asked to beta-test software systems we are building, give preliminary feedback, as well as shape future direction of these software systems.

-### Bring other creators!

-You are welcome (and encouraged) to bring your peers and friends - other creators you know who you currently go to with questions, for feedback, inspiration, and encouragement. **If you invite peers, be sure everyone RSVP's individually.**

 **When:**
+There are two offerings of this workshop.
+On the RSVP form, indicate your preference.

 Sunday, August 18th, 2019 10:00a-12:30p

 Thursday, August 22nd, 2019 6:00p-8:30p